Nishiizu: History

-During the Edo period, all of Izu Province was tenryō territory under direct control of the Tokugawa shogunate, and the area now comprising Nishiizu consisted of seven villages within ancient Naka District.
-With the establishment of the modern municipality system of the early Meiji period in 1889, the area was reorganized into three villages (Nishina, Tago, and Ugusu), which became part of Kamo District from 1896.
+During the Edo period, all of Izu Province was tenryō territory under the direct control of the Tokugawa shogunate, and the area now comprising Nishiizu consisted of seven villages within the ancient Naka District.
+With the establishment of the modern municipality system of the early Meiji period in 1889, the area was reorganized into three villages (Nishina, Tago, and Ugusu), which became part of the Kamo District in 1896.
 A fourth village, Arari, was created out of Ugusu the same year.

-The town of Nishiizu was founded on March 31, 1956 through the merger of the villages of Tago and Nishina and in September of the same year, the villages of Ugusu and Arari were rejoined to form Kamo.
+The town of Nishiizu was founded on March 31,1956 through the merger of the villages of Tago and Nishina and in September of the same year, the villages of Ugusu and Arari were rejoined to form Kamo.
 Kamo was merged into Nishiizu on April 1, 2005.

 Economy

 The economy of Nishiizu is dominated by tourism centered on hot spring resorts, and by commercial fishing.

+Dogashima (堂ヶ島, Dōgashima) is a scenic coastal area and tourism destination in Nishiizu.
+It is also known as "Izu's Matsushima" due to the beauty of its scenery which features pumice cliffs, volcanic rock formations, sea caves, and uninhabited islands.
+Points of interest include Tensodo Cave and the tombolo connecting Dogashima with the Sanshiro Islands.

 Education

-Nishiizu has three public elementary schools and two public junior high schools operated by the town government.
+Nishiizu has three public elementary schools and one public junior high school operated by the town government.
 The town does not have a high school.